nightmode/feri/README.md

 feri --watch
 ```

-Now Feri will stay active, watching your source folder for changes and automatically run the appropriate clean or build tasks depending on your activity in the source folder.
+Now Feri will stay active, watching your source folder for changes and automatically run the appropriate clean or build tasks depending on activity in the source folder.
 Neat!

 ## Advanced